Samsung Galaxy Tab S7

-The Samsung Galaxy Tab S7 series is Android-based tablets developed and marketed by Samsung Electronics.
+The Samsung Galaxy Tab S7 is a series of Android-based tablet computers developed and marketed by Samsung Electronics.
 The Galaxy Tab S7 and Tab S7+ were announced on August 5, 2020, during Samsung's Galaxy Unpacked event in conjunction with the Galaxy Note20 series, Galaxy Z Fold2, Galaxy Watch3 and Galaxy Buds Live, while the Galaxy Tab S7 Fan Edition was announced later on May 25, 2021.

 The Galaxy Tab S7 and S7+ were the first devices to be released on August 21, 2020, in conjunction with the Galaxy Note20 series while the Fan Edition was released subsequently on June 18, 2021.

 Design

 The Galaxy Tab S7 and Tab S7+ maintain a similar design from its predecessor.
 However, the screen sizes were enlarged, with the 11-inch model replacing the 10.5 inch, and a new 12.4-inch model was introduced.
 The tablets also come in four colors, Mystic Black, Mystic Silver, Mystic Bronze and Mystic Navy.